eapowertools/qs-admin-playbook/docs/asset_management/apps/flag_unused_base_community_sheets.md

 ![notification_unused_sheets_native_4.png](images/notification_unused_sheets_native_4.png)

-As far as the time range for sheets that are unused (or minimally used), it is suggested to select the _'> 90 days'_ value from the **Latest Activity Range** field -- though this range is ultimately up to the organization.
+As far as the time range for sheets that are unused (or minimally used), it is suggested to select the **> 90 days** value from the **Latest Activity Range** field -- though this range is ultimately up to the organization.

 ![notification_unused_sheets_native_5.png](images/notification_unused_sheets_native_5.png)